KGIgwang/KGI-dgc-apiv2/README.md

 Master Branch for product use only

-1. Please branch out from dev and create your own branch to make any enhurancement
+1. Please branch out from dev and create your own branch to make enhurancements
 2. Before commit to dev, pull and merge with dev, clean any conflicts

 Happy coding!